- City Palace by Lake Pichola

 Optional on 15 nights itinerary

-After your tour stay three nights at the locally rated 5-star Trident Nariman hotel (4Q) in Mumbai.
+After your tour, fly to Mumbai and stay three nights at the locally rated 5-star Trident Nariman Hotel (4Q) in Mumbai.
 Facilities at this city-centre hotel include two restaurants, a bar, outdoor swimming pool, fitness centre, and spa (charges apply).
 Each of the 555 air-conditioned rooms are equipped with a television, tea and coffee-making facilities, safe, hairdryer and free Wi-Fi.
 Enjoy an included city tour during your stay, plus the chance to join an optional excursion to Elephanta Island.